centraldedados/datacentral/README.md

 Installation and Usage
 ------------

 1. **Install dependencies**.
-After cloning the repository, run:
+After cloning the repository, ensure that you have virtualenv installed with this command:

 	$ pip show virtualenv

-You can install virtualenv with:
+If it's not there, you can install it with:

 	$ pip install --user virtualenv

+   Now, change
-Once all the dependecies are installed, change to the project directory and run `make install`.
+   to the project directory and run `make install`.
 This will create a local virtualenv and install the necessary dependencies; it shouldn't be necessary to create a virtualenv